Becoming A Living Legend

 The Declining Condition Of Don Pedro

 Don Pedro’s daughter Laura, who had not seen him since 1950, was able to make her way to Puerto Rico from Peru in December 1964 with her four daughters.
-His wife Laura Meneses, who had been in New York City since 1960 working in the United Nations as a representative of the Cuban government headed by Fidel Castro, was able to get a diplomatic visa approved and travel to Puerto Rico on April 9, 1965.
-Don Pedro’s children Rosa and Pedro, however, were not allowed by immigration authorities to enter Puerto Rico.
-All during this time, Don Pedro’s health did not improve and his body began to gradually fail in its normal functioning.
+His wife Doña Laura, who had been in New York City since 1960 working in the UN as a representative of the Cuban government, was finally able to get a diplomatic visa approved and travel to Puerto Rico on April 9, 1965.
+Don Pedro’s children Rosa and Pedro, however, were not allowed by immigration officials to enter Puerto Rico.
+During this time Don Pedro’s health did not improve and his body began to stop functioning normally.

-In February 1965 he was recorded with a 104 degree fever, a viral respiratory infection, and uremic poisoning indicating his kidneys were not filtering toxins out of his body.
-In the month of April his condition began its final descent: on the 14th his paralysis began to affect his throat, making it difficult to swallow; on the 16th water had filled his lungs, and inflammation in his face and throat made him unable to move his lips and jaw; on the 17th he was confirmed to have pneumonia and kidney failure; and on the morning of the 19th his doctor said his kidneys had stopped functioning, his throat was blocked due to the inflammation, he had a 100 degree fever, and he was unconscious.
-At 7:30AM that day, a priest performed the Catholic sacrament of the last rites and those close to him began organizing his funeral.
-Finally, two days later, at 9:40PM on April 21, Don Pedro was pronounced deceased.
+In February 1965 Don Pedro was recorded with a 104-degree fever, a viral respiratory infection, and uremic poisoning indicating his kidneys were not filtering toxins out of his body.
+In the month of April his condition began its final descent: on the 14th his paralysis began to affect his throat, making it difficult to swallow; on the 16th water filled his lungs, and inflammation in his face and throat made him unable to move his lips and jaw; on the 17th he was confirmed to have pneumonia and kidney failure; on the morning of the 19th his doctor said he was unconscious, his kidneys had stopped functioning, his throat was blocked due to the inflammation, and he had a 100 degree fever.
+At 7:30AM that day a priest performed the Catholic sacrament of the last rites and those close to him began organizing his funeral.
+Two days later, at 9:40PM on April 21, Don Pedro was pronounced deceased.

 The Funeral And Recognition Of A Patriot

-After he passed and had been placed inside his casket, Don Pedro’s wife Laura Meneses said the following: “Albizu Campos lived for his people and for them he died in the sacrifice imposed by the enemy of freedom and the independence of his homeland.
+After he passed and had been placed inside his casket, Don Pedro’s wife Doña Laura said the following: “Albizu Campos lived for his people and for them he died in the sacrifice imposed by the enemy of freedom and the independence of his homeland.
 Lives devoted to a cause like the one he served transcend death.
 His example illuminates the future and the memory of him grows until it reaches an unsurpassed stature.
 Puerto Rico will reach the goal set by him and the recognition of his people will be the pedestal of his glory.”
-Many would speak to this immortal status that the legacy of Don Pedro had conferred upon him.

-At the burial site, Catholic priest and activist Víctor Margarito Santiago Arce–known as Father Margarito–shared these words: “We must honor Albizu Campos who manifested the repudiation of the humiliation our people suffer… Don Pedro has not died and will never die.
+At the burial, Catholic priest and activist Víctor Margarito Santiago Arce, known as Father Margarito, shared these words: “We must honor Albizu Campos who manifested the repudiation of the humiliation our people suffer… Don Pedro has not died and will never die.
 The mourning must be celebrated in Puerto Rico for many people who are morally dead.”

 - Los Últimos Días De Don Pedro Albizu Campos, by Pedro Aponte Vázquez (2012).